-Prune tree growth: Glyphosate treatments as high as 4 lb ae/A applied three times during the 2014 growing season did not reduce tree growth (Figure 1).
+Prune tree growth 2014: Glyphosate treatments as high as 4 lb ae/A applied three times during the 2014 growing season did not reduce tree growth (Figure 1) as measured by digital image analysis of prune canopy size.
 In fact, the slowest growing trees tended to be in the untreated plots; probably due to an early infestation of field bindweed that was well-controlled by glyphosate but not by the contact-only program used in the zero glyphosate plots.
+This trend was also observed in trunk caliper changes during the 2014 growing season.

-SPAD measurements: There were no statistical differences in the chlorophyll leaf content among the three glyphosate treatments (1, 2, and 4 lb ae/A) in the two soils or in the post treatment drench application (Figure 2).
-However, on several rating dates, the no-glyphosate treatments tended to have slightly elevated SPAD values.
-We suspect this observation may be due to the fact that the slower growing trees (shown in Figure 1) tended to have fewer young leaves; older leaves are typically "greener" than expanding young leaves.
-However, this will be investigated further to determine whether it is actually due to glyphosate or an experimental artifact.
+SPAD measurements 2014: There were no statistical differences in the chlorophyll leaf content among the three glyphosate treatments (1, 2, and 4 lb ae/A) in the two soils or in the post treatment drench application (Figure 2) in the first year of the study.
+On several rating dates, the no-glyphosate treatments tended to have slightly elevated SPAD values but this was attributed to the fact that the slower growing trees (shown in Figure 1) tended to have fewer young leaves; older leaves are typically "greener" than expanding young leaves.

-Shikimate accumulation: There were no obvious trends in shikimate accumulation that could be associated with either glyphosate rate, coarse soil, or the post treatment drench (Figure 3).
-These results suggest that there is not a significant effect of glyphosate taken up by prune roots so far in this study; however, these treatments will be repeated three times again during the 2015 growing season.
+Shikimate accumulation 2014: There were no obvious trends in shikimate accumulation that could be associated with either glyphosate rate, coarse soil, or the post treatment drench (Figure 3).
+These results suggest that there is not a significant effect of glyphosate taken up by prune roots in this study, even a 4x use rate applied three times during the growing season.

-Soil micronutrient analysis: The soil nutrient analysis conducted in the greenhouse using the same soils as in the field study are presented in Figure 4.
+Soil micronutrient analysis 2014-15: The soil nutrient analysis conducted in the greenhouse using the same soils as in the field study are presented in Figure 4.
 As expected, there were very large differences in available nutrients between the two soil types for all nutrients analyzed.
 However, in terms of glyphosate effects, there were no differences in extractable zinc, iron, copper among the 0, 1x, or 32x glyphosate doses.
 There was a slight, but not statistically significant, reduction in extractable manganese in the clay loam soil as measured by the DTPA extraction but it was not as apparent in the data from the Mehlich III technique.
-This phenomenon will be examined more thoroughly in the field soils and in future greenhouse research to validate.